paelzer/Micropython-ESP8266-D1mini-DHT11-to-ST7735-TFT/README.md

 * Connect the ESP8266 via USB to your PC

-Flash the following files to the ESP8266
+Flash the following files to the ESP8266:

-* st7735.py
+	st7735.py
-* rgb.py
+	rgb.py
-* bitmapfont.py
+	bitmapfont.py
-* font5x8.bin
+	font5x8.bin
-* dht11-tft.py
+	dht11-tft.py

-* If everything has been setup correctly the temperature in your PC case will show up on the display
+* If everything has been setup correctly the display should show temperature, humidity and the free memory of the ESP8266